brian-dragun/ELP-Project-LangChain/ELP_AI_Document_Intelligence_Summary.md

 - Reduces manual review by surfacing **key facts and patterns** automatically.
 - Adds explainability through **reasoning and verification**.
 - Functions as a **virtual analyst** for internal workplace intelligence.

----

-## ✅ Summary

-> We’ve built a document-aware AI assistant that combines custom language models, memory, retrieval-based reasoning, and real-time document monitoring to help leaders extract insights from operational data — with traceable, auditable, and actionable answers.